hotspotty/documentation/docs/features/visualize-and-understand/manage-hotspots.md

 ![Docs](/img/workspace/remove-hotspot-2.png)

 :::note
-You cannot remove hotspots manually if they are tracked by a wallet.
+You cannot remove hotspots one by one if they are tracked by a wallet.
 In order to remove those hotspots, you need to remove the wallet from your dashboard where the hotspots are attached to.

-You should only track a wallet incl. all hotspots in case you need them.
-Otherwise these will take unnecessary hotspot slots in your workspace.
+You should only track a wallet incl. all hotspots in case you need them in your payment plan.
+Otherwise this will allocate hotspot slots in your payment plan.

 ![Docs](/img/workspace/remove-hotspot-3.png)
 :::